Notes on migrating a Bluesky account

 This fetches, compiles, and installs the goat tool:

-go install github.com/bluesky-social/indigo/cmd/goat@latest
+go install github.com/bluesky-social/goat@latest

 export PATH=$PATH:$HOME/go/bin

-First I have to login to my account:
+First, I have to log in to my account:

 goat account login -u fry69.dev -p '[old_pw]'

-[!warning] Once logged in destructive operations with goat are possible, like deleting records.
+[!WARNING] Once logged in, destructive operations with goat are possible, like deleting records.
 PLC operations (changing the DID document) require a separate token via email.

 $ goat account status